-The scholarship is an award of $5,000 to be used in a course of study in any undergraduate or graduate degree program at an accredited college or university.
+The scholarship is an award of at least $500, to be used in a course of study in any undergraduate or graduate degree program at an accredited college or university.

 The scholarship committee will determine the applicability of any course of study to the scholarship award criteria based on the applicant’s understanding of and commitment to Quality as it applies to their selected field of study.